-As part of the BT group, we adopt and apply BT group standards, principles and policies.
-We don't use or accept forced, bonded or involuntary prison labour or child labour.
+We source our suppliers as part of the BT group, so BT group standards, principles and policies apply in our supply chain.
+Therefore we don't use or accept forced, bonded or involuntary prison labour or child labour.
 Nor do we demand deposits or hold onto our workers' identity papers, or work with businesses that do.
 We only work with people who choose to work freely.
 We respect the right to equal opportunity and freedom of association.
-BT Group's statement of business practices and values - The Way We Work - echoes this.
-It's available in 14 languages.
+BT group's statement of business practices and values -The Way We Work - echoes this.
+It is available in 14 languages.
 In 2016 it will be updated to better reflect the Modern Slavery Act.

-The Way We Work sets out how we expect our people to behave.
-It applies to everyone in BT group companies.
+'The Way We Work' sets out how BT people should behave.
+It applies to all BT people working for BT group companies.
 It is also the standard we expect from everyone who works on our behalf - including suppliers and contractors.

-The Way We Work is part of our purchasing terms for direct suppliers.
+'The Way We Work' is part of the purchasing terms for BT's direct suppliers.
 BT takes an even firmer approach with those companies whose products or services we couldn't do without - or those with whom we have longstanding contracts.
 Here it also uses its Sourcing with Human Dignity standard, establishing the principle that working conditions in its supply chain should meet international labour standards.

-Sourcing with Human Dignity covers freely chosen employment, freedom of association, working conditions, child labour, living wages, working hours, discrimination, regular employment and harsh or inhumane treatment.
-It is available in 8 languages.
+'Sourcing with Human Dignity' covers freely chosen employment, freedom of association, working conditions, child labour, living wages, working hours, discrimination, regular employment and harsh or inhumane treatment.
+It is available in eight languages.
 BT is strengthening sections of it to include more explicit references to forced or bonded labour and human trafficking.

 We welcome our people speaking up about any unethical behaviour, and BT makes it easy for them to do so via their manager or BT's ethics team.
 A global, confidential helpdesk lets anyone (including contractors and suppliers) report any wrongdoing or behaviour they think goes against BT's standards.
-It's available on the phone and online, and in BT Business Direct we promote it on our intranet, via internal communications and it's on the Selling to BT website.
+It's available on the phone and online, and BT promotes it with poster campaigns, on its intranet, via internal communications and on its Selling to BT website.